-4. Click the magnifying glass icon or press the <Enter> key.

-A list of help topics relating to Save topics appears (see sidebar).
-Note that this list is served from the Internet and is constantly updated.

-- 5. Click on any of the help topics displayed to read a detailed description. - Get help directly from the Ribbon. - 1.
+- 4. Click the magnifying glass icon or press the <Enter> key. - A list of help topics relating to Save topics appears (see sidebar).
+Note that this list is served from the Internet and is constantly updated so may appear differently on your computer. - 5.
+Click on any of the help topics displayed to read a detailed description. - 2 Get help directly from the Ribbon. - 1.
 Close the Help task pane by clicking the close button in the top right corner of the Help pane. - 2.
 Click the Home tab on the Ribbon and hover the mouse cursor over the drop-down arrow to the right of the word General in the Number group.